 IEEE 802 LMSC applauds the Commission’s NPRM that proposes a cybersecurity labeling program for Internet of Things (IoT).
 IEEE 802 LMSC recognizes the Commission’s goal of improving consumer confidence and understanding of the security of their connected devices and supports proposed voluntary cybersecurity labeling program for such devices.

-Please find below the IEEE 802 LMSC’s comments, which provides the Commission the latest information on IEEE 802’s standards projects related to IoT devices operating in unlicensed bands, our support on selected comments about industry-led cybersecurity standards, scope of cybersecurity labeling, testing, and conformity.
+Please find below the IEEE 802 LMSC’s comments, which provides the Commission with the latest information on IEEE 802’s standards projects related to IoT devices operating in unlicensed bands, our support on selected comments about industry-led cybersecurity standards, scope of cybersecurity labeling, testing, and conformity.

 IEEE 802 standards for Internet of Things devices